RazorOp/razorops-web/_posts/2024-04-23-devops-interview-questions-and-answers.md

 GIT providesthe feature to execute custom scripts when certain event occurs in GIT.
 This feature is caled hooks.

-We can write two types ofhooks.
+We can write two types of hooks.

 I. Client-side hooks